Builders - What you need to know

 - Get your Environmental Controls in place

 - Tell the neighbours you are about to start work

-- Make sure the owner or his Principal Certifying Authority have given Council the Notice of Commencement
+- Make sure the owner or Principal Certifier have given Council the Notice of Commencement

 Keep the neighbours happy!
 It is the little things that matter, make sure the trades work within the permissible hours, keep the site clean and the footway clear.
-Warn the neighbours if a wide load is being delivered in the wee hours of the morning (with our OK as well).
-If you need temporary access, consult with the neighbours, don't tresspass.
-If damage happens give them a written undetaking to fix it.
+Warn the neighbours if a wide load is being delivered in the early hours of the morning (with our approval as well).
+If you need temporary access, consult with the neighbours, don't trespass.
+If damage happens give them a written undertaking to fix it.